opengeos/qgis-samgeo-plugin/README.md

 ### 1. Install SamGeo

 First, install SamGeo in your QGIS Python environment.
-It is recommended to create a new conda environment **and** install QGIS and SamGeo:
+It is recommended to create a new conda environment **and** install QGIS and SamGeo.
+Install [Miniconda ](https://www.anaconda.com/docs/getting-started/miniconda/install), then run the following commands to install SamGeo on macOS/Linux:

 ```bash
 conda create -n geo python=3.12